just-the-docs/just-the-docs/peopleops/OPERATIONS.md

 **Purpose**

-Operations covers the intersection of business best practices and project management, uniting the interests of devs and clients with the company itself.
+Operations is the process of treating our own team members as "example users" in user research, and collaboratively defining the best pathway forward in any given work circumstances.

 **Scope**

-This document will give an initial overview of what operations is presumed to cover in this case, plans for the operations guild at
-Countable, and link out to more useful reference docs on our processes.
+This document will give an initial overview of what operations is presumed to cover in this case and link out to more useful reference docs on our processes.

-Check out our [Methodology Toolkit](METHODOLOGY.md) at Countable.
+Check out our [Methodology Toolkit](/ux/METHODOLOGY.md) at Countable.

 ## Guidelines at Countable